Member Organizations

 Regulation of Accountancy Profession

-The profession is regulated at the state level in Colombia by the Law No. 43 of 1990.
-This Law sets initial professional development and ethical requirements as well as investigative and disciplinary procedures.
+The profession is regulated at the state level in Colombia by Law No. 43 of 1990.
+This Law establishes initial professional development and ethical requirements, as well as investigative and disciplinary procedures.
 A university accounting degree and one year of practical experience are the only requirements to practice the profession in Colombia.
-No law or regulation exists defining continuing professional development requirements or stipulating that individuals must pass a qualification examination prior to practicing.
-The Law created a Central Board of Accountancy (JCC) under the Ministry of Commerce, Industry and Tourism to supervise the profession.
-The JCC’s responsibilities include: (i) maintaining a registry of professional accountants; (ii) establishing and operating a quality assurance review system for audits; and (iii) implementing an investigation and discipline system for the profession.
+No law or regulation currently exists defining continuing professional development requirements or stipulating that individuals must pass a qualification examination prior to practicing.

 -